thind9xdev/react-google-recaptcha/README.md

-# React Google Recaptcha V3
+# React Google Recaptcha

-A clean, modern React hook for Google reCAPTCHA v3 integration.
+A clean, modern React library for Google reCAPTCHA integration with both hooks and components supporting v2 and v3.

 ## Install: